leesolutions/marionette/README.md

-    Rake (set up marionette as a service:
+    Rake (set up marionette as a service; run from gem dir):

-    rake setup-service
+    rake marionette:service